marcelm/cutadapt/doc/reference.rst

     Use this option to force FASTA even in such a case.

 ``-Z``
+    **Deprecated**: This option has become the default in Cutadapt 4.10.

     Use compression level 1 for gzipped output files.
     This is a shorthand for ``--compression-level=1``.